-How do interactions among atoms result in a living organism?
-How does molecular organization lead to biological organization?
-This course will focus on the molecular-level detail of biological interactions.
-Use of the primary scientific literature, culminating in a research proposal addressing a contemporary research question.
-The folding and three-dimensional structure of biological macromolecules, molecular recognition, affinity and selectivity of binding, catalysis by enzymes and biomimetic design.
-The capabilities and limitations of modern experimental tools will be a theme throughout.
-Prerequisites: CHM 321, CHM 212 and either CHM 351 or BIO 334.
-Open to senior chemistry majors and senior BMB majors.
-Offered every Spring.
-490. Independent Study in Chemical Research.
 Students collaborate with a faculty member for two consecutive semesters to address an open-ended chemical research project, developing crucial professional and intellectual skills.
 Students read and analyze the relevant chemical literature, and in collaboration with the faculty advisor devise a series of experiments to address the research question.
 Students carry out necessary experiments by learning the research techniques appropriate to the work.
 Finally, students interpret and represent data to address the original question and convey their results through oral presentations and written reports.
 Interested students should discuss potential projects with chemistry faculty members.
 One course credit earned each semester.
 Permission of instructor and chairperson required.
 A student may only use one credit earned from CHM 390 or CHM 490 to satisfy a major requirement.
-TOPICS COURSES EXPECTED TO BE OFFERED IN 2021-2022 Green Chemistry: Sustainable Future.
+Staff TOPICS COURSES EXPECTED TO BE OFFERED IN 2022-2023 Total Synthesis of Natural Products.

-CHINESE LANGUAGE Hongchang Yao, Director Professor Jonathan Stone, Chair, Department of German, Russian & East Asian Languages Hongchang Yao Director and Senior Teaching Professor of Chinese Shuai Shao Teaching Professor of Chinese Ying Liu Chinese Language Teaching Assistant With nearly a billion speakers, Chinese is the language spoken by the most people on earth.
+Staff CHINESE LANGUAGE Professor Jonathan Stone, Chair, Department of German, Russian & East Asian Languages With nearly a billion speakers, Chinese is the language spoken by the most people on earth.
 The ability to speak this language has never been more valuable, as growing interest in China is matched only by its growing influence.
 The Chinese Program offers Franklin & Marshall students excellent opportunities to learn the Chinese language, study its history, and experience China's beautiful and unique culture.
 In this program, students will receive intensive language training in the classroom and the learning experience will be greatly enhanced by after-class activities such as individual sessions with native speakers, culture-related activities, field trips and opportunities for study abroad.
 Students enjoy optimum opportunities to develop and practice their speaking, writing and listening skills.
 Faculty recommend two consecutive years of study to develop fluency and to obtain a solid understanding of the history and culture of China.
 Off-campus study programs most frequently attended by students during the past two years include: Institute for Study Abroad (IFSA), Shanghai, China; The Alliance for Global Education, Shanghai, China; CET Kunming, China; School for International Training (SIT) China; Middlebury Beijing, China.
 An Area Studies minor in Asian Studies (China) may be arranged by contacting Hongchang Yao, Director, Chinese Language Program.
 A list of regularly offered courses follows.
 Please note the key for the following abbreviations: (A) Arts; (H) Humanities; (S) Social Sciences; (N) Natural Sciences with Laboratory; (LS) Language Studies requirement; (NSP) Natural Science in Perspective; (NW) Non-Western Cultures requirement; (WP) World Perspectives requirement.
 101. Elementary Chinese I.

 Introduction to contemporary Mandarin within its cultural context.
 Developing listening, speaking, reading and writing skills.
 For students with no previous training in the language.
 Offered every Fall.
-Yao 102.
+Staff 102.
 Elementary Chinese II.